‘Vanderpump Rules’ Star Kristen Doute Talks ‘Change’ On Instagram Amid Stassi Schroeder Feud

 “We’re supposed to,” the butterfly answers.

-While Doute didn’t mention Schroeder or Katie Maloney, who she’s also rumored to be feuding with, in her post, the message has caught the attention of her many fans and followers, some of which have already been questioning the ladies about what prompted their dispute.
+While Doute’s post didn’t mention Schroeder or Katie Maloney, who she’s also rumored to be feuding with, the message has caught the attention of her many fans and followers, some of whom have already been questioning the ladies about what prompted their dispute.

 During last night’s TomTom party, Scheana Marie, Jax Taylor, Brittany Cartwright, Lala Kent, James Kennedy, Ariana Madix, Tom Sandoval, and Tom Schwartz shared plenty of social media postings, none of which included Doute.
 Meanwhile, on Doute’s page, she was seen spending time with Cartwright’s BFF, Zack Wickham, and longtime Vanderpump Rules guest star Rachael O’Brien.